Health & FitnessNH News

 Now that summer is here, many families will be spending more time at pools, beaches, lakes, and water parks.
 Parents, please keep your eyes on your children at all times around water.
 Accidents can happen in seconds, and drowning is often silent.
 A few moments of distraction can make all the difference.
 Let’s work together to keep summer fun, safe, and full of happy memories for everyone.

-Yesterday, I attended a family gathering where everyone was enjoying the warm weather and spending time around the pool.
-What started as a fun afternoon quickly turned into a frightening reminder of how fast an emergency can happen.
-A child nearly drowned, and while everything thankfully turned out okay, it was enough to remind everyone there just how important water safety really is.
+Yesterday, my daughter and her family attended a backyard birthday party where everyone was enjoying the beautiful weather and spending time around the pool.
+What began as a fun afternoon quickly turned into a frightening reminder of just how fast an emergency can happen.

 As parents and grandparents, we often think of summer as a time for fun, family gatherings, vacations, and afternoons spent cooling off in the pool.
 Most of us never expect an emergency to happen right in front of us.
 Unfortunately, accidents around water can happen in a matter of seconds, even when adults are nearby.

-The experience left me thinking about how many families will spend time around pools, lakes, beaches, and water parks this summer.
+The experience left my daughter thinking about how many families will spend time around pools, lakes, beaches, and water parks this summer.
 It also reminded me that water safety is something we should all take seriously, regardless of a child’s age or swimming ability.

 Drowning Happens Faster Than Most People Realize